julienfausty/HyperFox/README.md

 - CMake: for generating the makefiles easily

-- OpenMpi: For MPI parallelism support
+- OpenMpi: For MPI parallelism support (check that mpi-io capabilities are present for full parallel hdf5 support)

 - OpenMP: A compiler with OpenMP support should be used